-You can visit most pages on our site without giving us any information about yourself.
+- You can visit most pages on our sites without giving us any information about yourself.
 But sometimes we do need information to provide services that you request, and this privacy statement explains data collection and use in those situations.

-We collect different information depending on how you use our site and how you interact with us.
-'Personal data' means any data which can be associated with you as an individual, either directly or indirectly.
+We collect different information depending on how you use our sites and how you interact with us.
+“Personal data” means any data which can be associated with you as an individual, either directly or indirectly.

-The personal data we collect via the site may include:
+The personal data we collect via the sites may include:

-- Log-in data, if you create an account on our site.
+- Log-in data, if you create an account on our sites

-- Technical data, such as your internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access the site.
+- Technical data, such as your internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access the sites

-- Usage data, which includes information about how you use the site, and any communications we may receive from you.
+- Usage data, which includes information about how you use the sites, including traffic data, location data, logs and the resources that you access and use on the Website.and any communications we may receive from you

-If you are contacting us in respect of a particular event or campaign, we may ask you questions in respect of that specific (for example, such as your goal in attending an event).
+If you are contacting us in respect of a particular event or campaign, we may ask you questions in that regard (for example, such as your goal in attending an event).
 We will also collect any other data that you specifically provide to us.

-Our site is not intended for storing or transmitting 'special categories' of personal data, such as details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, or health information.
-We do not knowingly collect information relating to actual or alleged criminal offences.
+Our sites are not intended for storing or transmitting “special categories” of personal data, such as details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, or health information.
+We do not knowingly collect information relating to actual or alleged criminal offenses.